 Industry Experts Unite to Speed Drug Development at 2019 Veeva R&D Summit, Europe

-More than 600 life sciences professionals from 140 companies came together in Barcelona at the Veeva R&D Summit, Europe to discuss new ideas and share best practices in speeding drug development.
+More than 600 life sciences professionals from 140 companies came together at the Veeva R&D Summit, Europe to discuss new ideas and share best practices in speeding drug development.
 The conference, now in its fifth year, is one of the largest European events dedicated to the R&D community.

 My opening keynote highlighted the disruption happening in the R&D sector and the opportunities that lie ahead.
 The life sciences industry is experiencing a big shift toward personalized medicine.
 Targeting smaller patient populations with more complicated products is driving greater risk and complexity in product development.